JUVENILE JUSTICE OPEN WORLD DELEGATION - SEPTEMBER 2013

 Members of the Open World Delegation, joined by Moscow Sister County Commissioners, received a resolution from the County of Santa Clara Board of Supervisors on Oct.
 6, 2009.

 In April 2006, the County of Santa Clara/Moscow Sister County Commission sent a Santa Clara County delegation to Moscow to meet with Russian officials, resulting in a formalized agreement of cooperation.
+Included in the delegation were representatives from the County’s Social Service Department who met with Moscow’s social services professionals to discuss best practices in substance abuse prevention, education and serving the needs of at-risk populations.

 Moscow City Government sent a delegation of Heads of District Administration Social Services to Santa Clara County.
 The purpose of the visit was to share best practices in the field of social services, substance abuse prevention and education, and providing for the needs of at-risk populations.